rjqocampo/tic-tac-toe/readme.md

 To practice and refine my Javascript and CSS fundamentals

 ### My Learnings
-* Value of conditional statements
 * Value of destructuring assignment syntax
 * Value of Chrome DevTools, specifically the Breakpoints and Watch feature
 * Value of not polluting the global namespace
 * Value of SASS mixins and nesting for cleaner CSS
-* Importance of functions, event listeners and DOM manipulation
+* Importance of Javascript fundamentals
 * Importance of animations to give user feedback
 * Importance of making functions small and modular for code reusabality and maintainability
 * Usefulness of event delegation in handling multiple listeners